howallworks/theoryofeverything/docs/theoryofeverything.en.md

 $$e^+ e^- → ν \overline ν $$
 Total amount of $q.ph .^+$, $q.ph .^-$ must be identical.
 Unfortunately, we cannot determine the amount of $q.g.$ yet.
 However, for an electron and a neutrino, the active and passive masses will differ due to structural differences.
 The neutrino has a lower active mass and, most likely, a lower passive mass, too, due to the higher density of the structure.

-Based on [[index.en#Dependence of the period of processes in the object on the speed of movement of the object relative to ImFR|dependence of the period of processes in the object on the speed of movement of the object relative to ImFR]] one more conclusion can be drawn.
+Based on [[theoryofeverything.en#Dependence of the period of processes in the object on the speed of movement of the object relative to ImFR|dependence of the period of processes in the object on the speed of movement of the object relative to ImFR]] one more conclusion can be drawn.
 When the speed of the object is higher, then lower the active mass (radiation $q.g.$) and the radiation of photons, too.
 Naturally, this will be strongly noticeable only at relativistic speeds (relative to ImFR).

 ### Space

 The knowledge that humanity currently possesses allows us to confidently assert that the space of our world is three-dimensional and continuous (has no discreteness).
-The rationale for the continuity of space and time is described in the section  «[[index.en#Continuity of space and time|Continuity of space and time]]» .
+The rationale for the continuity of space and time is described in the section  «[[theoryofeverything.en#Continuity of space and time|Continuity of space and time]]» .

 To prove three-dimensionality, consider a simple thought experiment.
 Let's imagine a two–dimensional world with an infinite surface, and for even greater clarity - a sheet of paper.
 The three-dimensional world can be represented by an infinite set of infinite surfaces lying parallel to each other, and for a simplified representation – an infinite or even a finite stack of paper.
 If the world is three-dimensional, then objects of the three-dimensional world can eventually appear and disappear in two-dimensional out of nowhere and change their configuration.
 A good example can be obtained by pouring a bubble of ink on a stack of paper.
 At the initial moment, there were no ink particles in the two-dimensional world (on the sheet), but over time, ink particles appear out of nowhere and the spot begins to expand and penetrate into other two-dimensional worlds (on the sheets inside the stack).
 This example shows that if there is an object of a higher level of dimensionality (n+1-level) and it interacts with the lower world (n-level), then n+1-level objects from the point of view of the n-level are guaranteed to be observed (they are present in this world), and they appear in a fantastic way out of nowhere, they change inexplicably and disappear into nowhere.
 Due to the fact that this is not observed in our world, we can conclude based on the available knowledge that our world is three-dimensional.
 Of course, you can say as much as you like that our World has a dimension greater than three, but based on the proved above it follows that our world does not interact with other three-dimensional parts of the assumed four-dimensional space, that is, returning to the example with a stack of paper, its sheets do not interact, and therefore there is no point in complicating the representation by adding the dimensions of space that do not relate to us (to our world).